anthobarbarich/paradisecity/content/news/brasserie-2050-the-restaurant-of-the-future-comes-to-paradise-city.md

 ## Boeuf-Bourguignon, without the beef

-The menu has a variety options, ranging from bourguignon without beef and shoarma made with celeriac.
+The menu has a variety of options, ranging from bourguignon without beef and shoarma made with celeriac.
 Every meal is coupled with a problematic related to food such as **biodiversity** or salinizing farmlands.
 The meals are not only meant to tickle the festivalgoers’ taste buds, but also to **incentivize** critical thought.
 Maartje Nelissen of Food Line-up, responsible for the culinary concept: “After presenting the concept in the Netherlands last year, it’s great to be able to introduce it in Belgium also.
 Indeed, chef **Gilbert Kolff**, responsible for the menu, looks with **Seppe Nobles** for local farmers with which they can partner up, and how to best adapt the menu to the Belgian market.”

 ![](/images/uploads/20502.jpg)